alex3493/greetings-api/Readme.md

 - `text` - greeting text
 - `variant` - greeting "mood", *primary*, *secondary*, *success* or *warning*
 - `author` - the user who created the greeting
-- `updatedBy` - the user who updated the greeting
+- `updatedBy` - the user who updated the greeting (or NULL if greeting was never updated)
 - `creeatedAt` - creation time
 - `updatedAt` - update time or NULL if greeting was never updated